yig/GMU-CS425/README.md

 This declares a function `Get()` that takes an `EntityID` parameter.
 The function is templated on a type `T`, which means the compiler will generate code for it for each type `T` that anyone calls it with.
 By returning a reference (`T&`), the caller can do:
 ```
-Get<Position>(entity).x // Get access to the position’s x component.
+Get<Position>(entity).x // Get access to the position's x component.
 Get<Position>(entity) = p; // Set the component given another Position p.
 ```

 How will we store all of these sparse sets?
 In an `std::vector`.
 C++ is statically typed.
-We can’t directly create a vector of heterogeneous types, such as `{ SparseSet<Position>, SparseSet<Health> }`.
+We can't directly create a vector of heterogeneous types, such as `{ SparseSet<Position>, SparseSet<Health> }`.
 Instead, we will create a `SparseSetHolder` superclass and store a vector of pointers to the superclasses in our ECS:

 ```
 std::vector< std::unique_ptr< SparseSetHolder > > m_components;